 Tips on How to Compare Financial Aid Packages

 One of the most important things to look at when comparing financial aid packages for college is the net price.
 What that means is the actual cost to you, minus all awards.
 To find the net price you need to figure out the total cost for each college and then subtract the amount of grants and gift aid (e.g., not loans).

-Factor in, then, how much and on what terms you can take out in loans.
+Factor in how much you can borrow in loans, and carefully consider the loan terms.
 And then you can calculate how much each college will cost you additionally out-of-pocket.

-Just because one school is giving you more in financial aid doesn’t mean it’s necessarily the best financial option if it ultimately will cost you more because the college is more expensive and, perhaps, the private loans you’d need to get to cover what your federal aid doesn’t cover have higher interest rates.
+Just because one school is giving you more in financial aid doesn’t mean it’s necessarily the best financial option.
+For example, if it will ultimately cost you more because the college is more expensive and, perhaps, you’re going to need to borrow a private student loan with a comparatively high interest rate to cover what your federal aid doesn’t cover.